GILLIGAN STOPS 19 SHOTS TO LEAD NEW HAMPSHIRE PAST CONNECTICUT, 2-0

-Sophomore goaltender Jenn Gilligan stopped 19 shots for the Wildcats
+Sophomore goaltender Jenn Gilligan makes 19 saves for Wildcats

 STORRS, Conn. - Sophomore netminder Jenn Gilligan (Maple Ridge, British Columbia) posted her first shutout of the season Sunday as the University of New Hampshire women's hockey squad completed a weekend sweep of Connecticut with a 2-0 win.